BIC-MNI/neuroimaging-training-03/_episodes/06-minc.md

 ---
-title: "Neuroimaging 3"
+title: "Why do I have to deal with MINC file?"
 teaching: 10
 exercises: 0
 questions:
-- "Lorem ipsum dolor sit amet"
+- "How to even open MINC files?"
 objectives:
 - "First learning objective.
 (FIXME)"
 keypoints: